soufianebny/mininetGoogleMapsAPI/readme.md

 OS:
 ------
 The software has been tested on Ubuntu 16.04.
-From now, it doesn't work on Ubuntu 17 because of problem OVSwitch compatibility independant to our software.
+From now, it doesn't work on Ubuntu 17 because of an OVSwitch problem compatibility.
 So, use Ubuntu 16.04 in a VM with NAT access for example.
 Internet must be available for reaching google maps servers.

 MININET:
 ------
 Mininet is the network emulator
-The software has been tested with Mininet version 2.2.2
+This software has been tested with Mininet version 2.2.2

 A good way to install Mininet:
 In a home directory (within sudo privilege $):